cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

 results.
 Here's what you can expect:

 1. Once you've finished setting up a pentest, select **Pentests** in the left-hand pane.
-You should see your pentest listed, with an "In Review" label.
+You should see your pentest listed, with an _In Review_ label.
 1. Select your pentest.
 You should see a link to a Slack channel, dedicated for your pentest.
 1. Add the colleagues of your choice to the Slack channel.
 Choose colleagues who can benefit from direct communication with our pentesters.
 1. We'll select the best available testers before the start of the pentest.
 The time we need depends on your [PtaaS Tier](https://cobaltio.zendesk.com/hc/en-us/articles/4408839706132-Cobalt-PtaaS-Tiers) and any special requirements you have.
-   - As soon as we've selected your pentesters, and have moved your pentest to the "Planned" state, you'll see them in your Slack channel.
+   - As soon as we've selected your pentesters, and have moved your pentest from _In Review_ to _Planned_, you'll see them in your Slack channel.
 1. You may get questions from your pentesters in Slack.
 You can also elaborate on your requirements in that same channel.
 1. As our pentesters analyze your asset, they'll add updates frequently in your